opendocsg/opendoc-sensor-data-exchange/User Guide/Getting Started.md

 ![Image is not available](vid2publishtopic.gif)

-LTA creates a project and will subscribes to NEA topics.
+Agency B creates a project and will subscribes to Agency A topics.

 *How to create a project to subscribe to a topic*